carlostrujillosamper/browse-questions/README.md

     createdBy: randomNames[randomNumGen(0, randomNames.length - 1)]
   }));
 ```
+- **Make web responsive**

+- The table is not fully responsive.
+It overlaps on mobile devices

 - **Find exact font**

 - I suspect it is Tahoma, but it is behind a paywayll